 To obtain credit for Astronomy 103H, honors students need to complete the normal class assignments plus an additional project:

 Creative Project: Each student is required to construct a creative project largely evaluated on a finished/not yet finished basis.
 In some years students may be asked to participate in a science fair where the projects will be evaluated by your instructor, other instructors, and science students.
-This web site will focus solely on the creative project.
+This web site will focus solely on the creative projects.

 Honors students receive the following advice regarding their projects: